 Key Stage 4

 Our curriculum at Key Stage 4 is designed to provide students with a range of learning pathways that balance a strong academic core with a wide range of subject choices.
 In this way, we aim to meet the needs, interests and future aspirations of each student.
-We believe that our curriculum provides a diverse offer to students, that delivers strong teaching and learning across the core subjects of: English, Maths, Science, PE and BV - as well as the option subjects selected by the individual.

 The core curriculum consists of English, Maths, Science, PE and BV.

-PE – 4 lessons per fortnight in Year 10; 3 lessons per fortnight in Year 11.
+PE / Sport: 4 lessons per fortnight in Year 10; 3 lessons per fortnight in Year 11.
 Please note that there are no external exams for these subjects.

 Personal Development: 1 lesson per fortnight, alongside 1 assembly and 1 tutor period a week.
 Please see the Personal Development page under the Academic menu for forther information on this.
 Please note that there are no external exams for this subject.

 Students have access to a wide range of additional GCSE or vocational qualifications based on their interests and future aspirations.
 We place students into one of three pathways – A, B, or C - to help guide them towards studying an appropriate number of GCSEs.
 Please note that the pathways model is only a guide for individual students: Where a student wishes to study according to a different pathway, adaptations can usually be made to suit a particular aspiration or interest in a subject.